k9lego/discord-bot-boilerplate/README.md

 # Information Page for this Discord Bot Boilerplate
 Contains everything you need to develop a super basic Discord Bot using Visual Studio Code's Remote Development with Docker.
+Note: We are using Docker so we can get consistent results for each setup across platforms.
+You will NOT need to enable hardware virtualization.
 ## Installation and Setup

 ### Windows 10 Pro+ (Tested on Pro Ver.
 2004 Build 19041.508) [Does NOT work for Windows 10 Home](#windows-10-home-not-tested)